 This simple visualization alone leads to a great deal of transparency about the distribution of the work as well as existing bottlenecks if any.

 3 Core Aspects of Kanban

 - Limit Work-In-Progress

 Visualize your workflow

 Limiting work-in-progress (WIP) is fundamental to implementing Kanban.
 But what is Work-in-Progress (WIP).
 Basically, it includes the task items that the project team is actively working on.
 We have seen a basic kanban board with 3 columns.
 We can say that the tasks in the “Doing column” can be called WIP.

 Now, Limiting WIP is constraining or restricting the number of tasks that come under WIP.
 By limiting WIP, you encourage your team to complete work at hand first before taking up new work.

-Flow is the movement of cards from one columns to the next.
+Flow is the movement of cards from one column to the next.
 The cards should flow through the system as evenly as possible, without long waiting times or blockages.
 Everything that hinders the flow should be critically examined.
-Kanban has different techniques, metrics and models, and if these are consistently applied, it can lead to a culture of continuous improvement (kaizen).
+Kanban has different techniques, metrics, and models, and if these are consistently applied, it can lead to a culture of continuous improvement (kaizen).